rbpowellGA/F1_race_data/README.md

 For comparing information from an individual driver across multiple races, I wrote several .sql files for querying my database for a single driver and saving that query as an excel file that can be pulled into a pandas dataframe.

 For instances where a driver did not finish a race, the telemetry recorded a 0 for reading such as speed.
-I converted these to NaN to eliminated their consideration when averaging values for drivers across all categories.
+I converted these to NaN to eliminate their consideration when averaging values for drivers across all categories.

 Lastly, several columns contained a string of multiple readings (i.e. tire temps listed as '30/30/30/30' in a single column).
 I separated the string using .split and converted to numeric using .to_numeric to easy ingest into .corr().